How to Grow Echinacea - The Perennial Favorite of Medicinal Herbs

 Echinacea is a hardy perennial, so it will die back in the winter but grow back in the spring.
 If you decide to leave flower heads for birds and self-sowing, you can wait until spring when the new growth appears before cutting off the old stems.

-Echinacea In The Flower Garden
+Echinacea in the Flower Garden

 Echinacea has moved from the wild prairies to cultivated gardens around the world.
 The straight, sturdy stems of echinacea make a beautiful, long-lasting cut flower.
 You can use them in their flowering stage when the petals are fresh, and they will last in a vase for up to a week.
 You can also leave the flowers in the garden and allow the petals to fall off.
 The seed head will grow and develop, making it a visually attractive addition to dried and fresh flower arrangements.